Skip to main content

-Y'all, we're diving into the "Dream Series" today, and this first one hits real close to home.
-It's about those dreams we shelve, those aspirations we tuck away in the attic of our hearts while we're busy building a life for someone else.
+I want to talk about the dreams we shelve, those aspirations we tuck away in the attic of our hearts while we're busy building a life for someone else.

 For me, that someone else was my son.
 And for about eighteen, maybe nineteen years, my answer to "Who are you?" was simple: "I'm his mom."
 That was my identity, my purpose, my everything.
-And bless his heart, he still is my everything, just in a different way now.
+He still is my everything, just in a different way now.

 Life took a different turn, as it often does.
 College wasn't the path I chose then; instead, I got pregnant with my son.
-And let me tell you, I absolutely LOVED being an active mother.
+I absolutely LOVED being an active mother.
 Every talk, every cry, every shared moment is a memory I cling to.
 If it wasn't for him, I wouldn't be here, in more ways than one.
-I swear, even before I met him, just knowing I'd be a mother changed my life for the better.
+I swear, even before I met him, just knowing I'd be his mother changed my life for the better.

 But here’s the thing about putting yourself on pause: sometimes, when the reason for the pause is no longer there, you’re left with all that empty space.

 When my son started driving, a different kind of freedom emerged for him, and for me, it was a slippery slope.
-That's when I started back drinking, and things got ugly real fast.
-I've always said I'd rather die than have him look at me without respect, and there were times, when my own dumb choices devastated me because I thought I was losing his respect.
+That's when I started drinking, and things got ugly real fast.
+I've always said I'd rather die than have my son look at me without respect, and there were times when my own choices devastated me because I thought I was losing his respect.
 It was a hard road, one of many I seem to prefer to travel, but we're in a good place now.
 A really good place.

 So, here I am.
 My dream now is to figure those things out, and I'm doing it.
 I'm coming out of my shell and stepping into the world, imperfectly and honestly, right here with this blog.
 These are the dreams I put on pause, now dusted off and ready to be lived.